Perovskite solar cell: Mechanical properties

 To achieve mechanically durable devices, a top priority is to understand the inherent mechanical properties of the materials.
 Like other 2D materials, mechanical properties are analyzed using computational methods and are verified using experiments.

 Nanoindentation is a common technique to measure mechanical properties of 2D materials.
-Nanoindentation results in 2D HOIP reveal anisotropy in the Young’s modulus along different plane directions (100, 001, and 110).
+Nanoindentation results in 2D HOIP reveal anisotropy in the Young's modulus along different plane directions (100, 001, and 110).
 Gao et al. showed single-crystal (C6H5CH2NH3)2PbCl4 had mid-range anisotropy in these directions because of corner sharing inherent to the crystal structure.
 The strongest direction was the [100] direction which is perpendicular to the inorganic layers.
-Generally, across many 2D HOIPs, there is a dominant correlation between increased Pb-X (very common cation) bond strength and Young’s moduli.
-Similarly, another nanoindentation study found that changing the A ion from organic CH3NH3+ to inorganic Cs+ has negligible effects on the Young’s modulus, whereas the Pb–X strength has the dominating effect.
-Due to the increased mechanical stability of the inorganic layers, nanoindentation finds that 2D HOIP structures with thicker and more densely packed inorganic layers have increased Young’s moduli and increased stability.
+Generally, across many 2D HOIPs, there is a dominant correlation between increased Pb-X (very common cation) bond strength and Young's moduli.
+Similarly, another nanoindentation study found that changing the A ion from organic CH3NH3+ to inorganic Cs+ has negligible effects on the Young's modulus, whereas the Pb–X strength has the dominating effect.
+Due to the increased mechanical stability of the inorganic layers, nanoindentation finds that 2D HOIP structures with thicker and more densely packed inorganic layers have increased Young's moduli and increased stability.

-A study by Tu et al. performed mechanical properties testing on a simple lead iodide system to investigate the role of the number and the length of subunits (organic layer) on the out of plane Young’s modulus utilizing nanoindentation.
-This study found that 2D HOIPs are softer than 3D counterparts due to a shift from covalent/ionic bonding to van der Waals bonding.
-Furthermore, increasing the number of subunits “n” from (1-5) increases the Young’s modulus and hardness until reaching 3D standard values.
-The length of the organic chain decreases and plateau’s the Young’s modulus.
+A study by Tu et al. performed mechanical properties testing on a simple lead iodide system to investigate the role of the number and the length of subunits (organic layer) on the out of plane Young's modulus utilizing nanoindentation.
+This study found that 2D HOIPs are softer than 3D counterparts due to a shift from covalent/ionic bonding to van der waals bonding.
+Furthermore, increasing the number of subunits "n" from (1-5) increases the Young's modulus and hardness until reaching 3D standard values.
+The length of the organic chain decreases and plateau's the Young's modulus.
 These factors can be tailored when designing perovskites solar cells for unique applications.

-2D HOIP are also susceptible to the negative Poisson's ratio phenomena, in which a material contracts laterally with stretching and expands laterally when compressed.
-This phenomena is observed commonly in 2D materials and the Poisson's ratio can be modulated by changing the “X” halide in the 2D HOIP chemistry.
-Halides with weaker electronegativity form weaker bonds with the “B” cation resulting in increased (in magnitude) negative Poisson ratio.
+2D HOIP are also susceptible to the negative Poisson's ratio phenomenon, in which a material contracts laterally with stretched and expands laterally when compressed.
+This phenomenon is observed commonly in 2D materials and the Poisson's ratio can be modulated by changing the "X" halide in the 2D HOIP chemistry.
+Halides with weaker electronegativity form weaker bonds with the "B" cation resulting in increased (in magnitude) negative poisson ratio.
 This leaver allows for tunable flexibility of 2D HOIPs and applications of microelectromechanical and nanoelectronics devices.